BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/index.md

 |Inputs| 1x [Orange Electrode Cable](https://backyardbrains.com/products/muscleElectrodeCable)|

 [Download schematic PDF](./ )
+> Is there a PDF reader we can embed?
+Shoudl we?
+Dont want to make it too heavy.

 ## Hardware Overview ##
 The Neuro:Bit has a slot that accepts a V1 or V2 Micro:Bit.
 The electrode required for recording is our orange cable with 3 leads (2 recording electrodes and a ground).